I am praying for my Christian friends who are going through a difficult time right now. May God bless them and give them strength during their trials.

 Those people who were trying to always “fix” my problem and saying “do this” or “do that” got on my nerves.
 Seriously.

 Note: sometimes, it is appropriate to help solve a problem when a person is going through a hard season.
 At the same time, it’s not always the case.

 Your job, as a good friend, is to know when to help solve problems, when to quote scripture and when to just shut up.

 Point #2: Your silence can be golden.

-3. Gentle support-gestures go a long way when giving encouraging words for a friend going through a tough time.
+3. Gentle support gestures go a long way when giving encouraging words to a friend going through a tough time.